Skip to main content

 web3names

-Each web3name is globally unique within the KILT space, and is composed of a sequence of a minimum of 3 to a maximum of 32 characters taken from a specific character set to enhance human readability and reduce the chances of two web3names looking the same, despite being different.
-The character set includes only:
+Each web3name is globally unique within the KILT blockchain and consists of a sequence of a minimum of 3 to a maximum of 32 characters taken from a specific character set to enhance human readability and reduce the chances of two web3names looking the same, despite being different.

 • lowercase letters, from a to z